 Making the new farm prosper is not easy.
 There is heat to suffer through, and droughts, and cold snaps.

-And, perhaps most worrisome of all for the Boyers, there are rowdy neighbors, just itching to start a feud.
+Perhaps most worrisome of all for the Boyers, there are rowdy neighbors, just itching to start a feud.
+The land was theirs, but so were its hardships.

 Even the most ordinary Moffat day is packed with extraordinary fun.